 Datta Jayanti, or Dattatreya Jayanthi, celebrates the birth of Adi Guru Dattatreya, the Trimurti Avatar – the united and single incarnation of Brahma, Vishnu and Shiva.
-In 2013, the date of Dattatreya Jayanti is December 17 in North India.
-In Maharashtra it is marked on December 16.
+In 2014, the date of Dattatreya Jayanti is December 6 in North India.
+In some regions it is marked on 5.
 Dattatreya was born as the son of Atri Maharshi and Anasuya.
 Datta Jayanthi is observed on the full moon day in the month of Margashirsh.

 Anasuya, the wife of Sage Atri, was a pious lady and performed intense austerities to beget a son with qualities of Brahma, Vishnu and Shiva.
 Above all Anasuya was noted for her Pativrata Dharma – unparalleled devotion to her husband.